-What is an uncontested divorce?
+What is an uncontested matter?

 Full Representation consists of Drafting and filing of a Summons, Complaint, Decree and other motions the attorney deems necessary, as well as performing discovery in contested matters.
 Depositions are not included in the full representation.
 However, if the client decides a deposition is necessary, the client will approve and pay for the costs of the court reporter, the transcript, and an additional $500 flat fee for the attorney to perform or defend the deposition.
-Not every divorce will fit into categories, but 95% will.
+Not every matter will fit into categories, but 95% will.
 These figures don’t factor in things like experts or private investigator fees, which might make it significantly more expensive.
 (Many experts are more expensive than lawyers.)

-The most important thing you need to know about Arkansas divorce costs is that a) they are manageable, and b) your lawyer should be completely up front with you about costs.
+The most important thing you need to know about Arkansas court case costs is that a) they are manageable, and b) your lawyer should be completely up front with you about costs.
 If you think that he or she is not being completely upfront with you, you need to hire someone else.

 Other interesting Blawgs: